jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 See, a big challenge in fighting is switching from attacking non-aggressive stationary targets (punching bags and mitts) to aggressive mobile ones (other trained fighters).
 It's frustrating to have great execution of your jabs and uppercuts against a heavy bag, but not have it translate over to actual fighting.
 Shadowboxing is how this ability is how this transition is made smoothly.

 In shadowboxing, you're free to slow things down, speed them up, polish the fundamentals, and even work on your more advanced moves.
-When a fighter feels good in their shadowboxing routine, they execute a lot better in the fight.
+When a fighter feels good in their shadowboxing routine, they execute better in the fight.

 [This builds confidence](/how-to-build-confidence/), which is perhaps the most important part of fighting.